MenuFLIXANO

 Horace (1972)

-Set in Yorkshire, diabetic Horace has learning disabilities and works in the back of a joke shop.
+In Yorkshire, intellectually disabled diabetic Horace works in the back of a joke shop.
 He befriends loner schoolboy Gordon Blackett, who retreats from his loveless home into an imaginary world. ...

 Watch Now